Skip to content

 Both data-first (loop(initial, body)) and data-last (pipe(initial, loop(body))) forms work.
 The body may also return an Effect<Stream<...>> so it can yield services before producing the stream.

-Each pull, the body emits a chunk of Event<A, S>:
+Each pull, the body emits a chunk of Step<A, S>:

 | { _tag: "Value"; value: A } // flows downstream